BastianKubaile/werwolf/ReadMe.md

 ## About language support

-The bot currently supports english and german messages.
+The bot currently supports english and german, which can be changed in the config.js file.
+Any translations are welcome, feel free to get in touch with me if you have any questions.